hakngrow/react_nba_players/README.md

 const [currentPlayer, setCurrentPlayer] = useState(defaultValues);
 ```

-When the 'Edit' button of a player is clicked, we should turn on edit mode via the `editing` state variable, and store the selected player in `currentPlayer`.
+When the 'Edit' button of a player is clicked, we should turn on edit mode by setting the `editing` state variable to `true`, and store the selected player in `currentPlayer`.

 ```
   const editPlayer = (player) => {